If you have any worries about Coronavirus and how it might impact your business then visit our Coronavirus: advice for businesses page.

-Gov.uk's business section provides independent, practical advice for businesses, which includes details regarding business rates.
+The business section on the government’s website provides practical advice for businesses.
+This includes information on business rates.

-Before you employ a rating advisor, you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
-Take great care and, if necessary, seek further advice before entering into a contract.
+Before choosing your rating advisor, you should check that they have sufficient knowledge and expertise.
+They will need appropriate indemnity insurance.
+Be careful and, if necessary, get further advice before signing a contract.